inBeat/inbeat-website/content/top-influencers/tiktok/divers/canada/_index.md

 ---
-title: Top 10 Divers TikTok Influencers In Canada In 2023
+title: Top 10 Divers TikTok Influencers In Canada In 2024
 description: >-
-  Find top divers TikTok influencers in Canada in 2023.
-Most popular hashtags: #fyp #canada #greenscreen #duet.
+  Find top divers TikTok influencers in Canada in 2024.
+Most popular hashtags: #fyp #canada #duet #greenscreen.
 platform: TikTok
-hits: 196
+hits: 185
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: Discover the best TikTok profiles on inBeat.
-text_bottom: Our database aggregates 196 TikTok influencers like this in Canada for you to work with.
+text_bottom: Our platform aggregates 185 TikTok influencers like this in Canada for you to collaborate.
 profiles:
   - username: "thomasciprick"
     fullname: >-